Regulative Rules

 WITHIN 14

-LEST BREACH BY Seller -- If not delivered, breach
+LEST BREACH BY Seller -- if not delivered in time, the seller breaches

 PARTY Buyer